 When making french fries, soak the cut potatoes in cold water for at least 30 minutes to remove the excess starch before cooking them.
 Use a paper towel to pat the potatoes until very dry.

-Please shake the potatoes/fries a couple times (shutting off /pause the air fryer) when you air fry them.
+Shake the potatoes/fries a couple of times (shutting off /pausing the air fryer) when you air fry them.
 U

 Air Fryer Recipes